jzumer/pytwed/README.md

 twed.twed(seq1, seq2, ts1, ts2)
 ```

-So long as the shared library produced is in the `PYTHONPATH`.

 I'm uploading this in case it can be useful to someone, but this isn't exactly a well-structured project with maintenance goals.

-TODO:
-* properly design build instructions
-* properly package this